effector/patronum/variant/readme.md

 ## Examples

-Use `position` field from source object as a filter value:
+Use `position` field from source object as a key value:

 ```js
 const $move = createStore({ position: "left" });